 - Refrigerate the batter for at least one hour.
 Gluten, a cross-linked chain of two proteins, forms when wheat flour and water are agitated.
 It's a desirable reaction when you're making things like bread, but is not so desirable in cakes, pie crusts and crêpes.
 Refrigerating the batter after it's been mixed, "relaxes" the gluten and makes for light, airy crêpes.

 - Use a heavy bottomed stainless steel pan.
+A specialty crepe pan is not necessary.
 Your pan needs to heat evenly, so it's important that it has a thick bottom that will achieve this.
 Also, I've found that non-stick pans don't evenly brown the crêpes (leaves a weird mottled pattern), so I prefer using a pan without non-stick coating.

-- Over butter the first crêpe.
-By "over butter" I don't mean deep fry, but you want to make sure you have enough butter in the pan to thinly cover the bottom and part of the sides.
+- Over-butter the first crêpe.
+By "over-butter" I don't mean deep fry, but you want to make sure you have enough melted butter to thinly cover the bottom of the pan and part of the sides.
 Usually I just unwrap one end of the stick and make a swirling motion around the pan (kinda like applying deodorant).
 Your first crêpe will be a bit crisp and buttery (not that that's even a bad thing), but your following crêpes should come out perfect.
 You shouldn't need to re-butter the pan for at least 5-6 crêpes and you'll only need a quick swipe.